 Later through history, our civilization went through slavery and feudalism as forms of organized domination, where certain people oppressed others to extract the economic surplus from their work, either using political and legal power in feudalism or through ownership rights over other humans in slavery.
 Given that soul-crushing forced labor isn’t exactly inspiring in its character, the slave owners routinely tortured their slaves to “encourage” them to be more productive.

 Over several centuries we moved from the feudal mode of production to industrial capitalism.
 Dispossessed peasants, evicted from their land and suddenly without other means of survival, were forced to move to the factory workforce in the cities.
 This way the industrialists gained the leverage to wage enslave everybody, including children, to work 18-hour shifts, 6 days a week.
 That is to say — only after you’ve been toiling during every waking hour, your employer would consider you sufficiently productive and reward you with wage.
 This was widespread until around a century ago when countries around the world slowly started to adopt the Eight-hour day and other worker benefits under the pressure from labor movements.
-And that’s the history of capitalism in a nutshell.
+And that’s how we got here.

 Glass factory workers in Indiana, Photo by Lewis W. Hine, 1908, Public domain